open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

 A monotonic instrument refinement accepts only values that are greater than or equal to the last-captured value of the instrument, for a given label set.
-For instruments with this property, values that are less than some prior value are considered a measurement error.
+For instruments with this property, values that are less than some prior value are considered measurement errors.

 #### Sum-Only

-A sum-only instrument is one where only the sum is considered of interest.
+A sum-only instrument is one where only the sum is considered to be of interest.
 For a Sum-Only instrument refinement, we have a semantic property that two events with numeric values `M` and `N` are semantically equivalent to a single event with value `M+N`.
 For